martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   and convenience, we define the following identifier types of interest, which are based on those found in the PKIX specification {{PKIX}} and various PKIX extensions.

-  * CN-ID = a Relative Distinguished Name (RDN) in the certificate subject field that contains one and only one attribute-type-and-value pair of type Common Name (CN), where the value matches the overall form of a domain name (informally, dot-separated letter-digit-hyphen labels); see {{PKIX}} and also {{LDAP-SCHEMA}}

   * DNS-ID = a subjectAltName entry of type dNSName; see {{PKIX}}

   * SRV-ID = a subjectAltName entry of type otherName whose name form is SRVName;